elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 Functions like `is_number/1` can be really helpful to check the types of values we're working with.
 One helpful tip is to find similar functions available to us using `iex`.
-Inside `iex`, type `is_` and then hit the TAB key on your keyboard and it will display the different checks that are available:
+Inside `iex`, type `is_` and then hit the TAB key on your keyboard, and it will display the different checks that are available:

 ```elixir
 $ iex